NateEag/next-vcs/readme.md

-of branches in one shot last I checked), badly documented (it took me quite a few readings of the rebase manpage to get it when I first learned about it), and unsafe (instead of documenting that you shouldn't rewrite pushed history, why not *remember* that I rewrote it and warn me if I try?).
+of branches in one shot last I checked), badly documented (it took me quite a few readings of the rebase manpage to get it when I first learned about it), and unsafe (instead of documenting that you shouldn't rewrite pushed history, why not *remember* that I rewrote it and warn me if I try?
+Similarly, if I just rewrote a shared branch, it should warn me if I then try to merge the old commits from the remote - I almost certainly didn't mean to do that [saw this happen to a rebase newbie recently]).

 It does not have any concept of 'archiving' branches; after merging, you're expected to delete them, thereby losing useful historical information (if you